 Class 8 Maths

 Class 8 maths is the base for developing higher-level computational skills in students.
-Students in Class 8 learn to work basic algebraic equations, arithmetic of rational numbers, factorization and more.
+Students in class 8 learn to work basic algebraic equations, the arithmetic of rational numbers, factorization, and more.
 Learning class 8 maths requires students to have a clear understanding of previously studied concepts and skills.
-It focuses on working with advanced concepts related to geometry, arithmetic and numbers.
-In Class 8 maths the basic arithmetic operations shift to a bit complex algebraic word problems that students have to interpret and understand.
+It focuses on working with advanced concepts related to geometry, arithmetic, and numbers.
+In class 8 maths, the basic arithmetic operations shift to a bit complex algebraic word problems that students have to interpret and understand.
 Thus, having complete knowledge of the class 8 maths syllabus is a must for students.

-CBSE Class 8 Maths syllabus is proficient in facilitating analytical growth and primary skillset in students.
-Class 8 Maths syllabus comprises topics related to shapes, numbers, addition, subtraction, and more.
-Some of the skills to develop in CBSE Class 8 maths are based on the following:
+Class 8 maths is proficient in facilitating analytical growth and primary skillset in students.
+The syllabus of class 8 maths comprises topics related to shapes, number system, exponents, algebraic expressions, and more.
+Some of the skills to develop in Class 8 maths are based on the following:

-Properties of rational numbers(including identities).
-Using the general form of expression to describe properties
+- Properties of rational numbers(including identities).
+Using the general form to describe properties

-Between any two rational numbers there lies another rational number (Making children see that if we take two rational numbers then unlike for whole numbers, in this case you can keep finding more and more numbers that lie between them.)
+- Between any two rational numbers there lies another rational number (Making children see that if we take two rational numbers, we can keep finding more and more numbers that lie between them.)

 Squares, Square roots, Cubes, Cube roots.

-- Cubes and cubes roots (only factor method for numbers containing at most 3 digits)
+- Cubes and cube roots (using factor method to find cubes and cube roots of numbers containing at most 3 digits)

 Playing with numbers

-- Deducing the divisibility test rules of 2, 3, 5, 9, 10 for a two or three-digit number expressed in the general form.
+- Deriving the divisibility test rules of 2, 3, 5, 9, and 10 for a two-digit and three-digit numbers expressed in the general form

 Ratio and Proportion